Click here to access a read-only version of the paper: http://rdcu.be/pDjq

 My research interests and experiences are on the topics of terrestrial hydrology, hydrometeorology, and remote sensing in mountainous and forested seasonally snow-covered environments.

-The overarching goal of my research is to evaluate the availability of freshwater in these environments and the physical mechanisms and pathways responsible for its evolution.
+I use data analytics to evaluate the availability of freshwater in these environments and the physical mechanisms and pathways responsible for its evolution.

 - Water resources

 - Snowmelt modeling